seansfkelley/seansfkelley.github.io/_posts/2023-08-06-literate-sourdough.md

 In a large bowl, mix

+- 400 grams water
 - 200 grams starter[^2]
-- 400 grams water
 - 600 grams bread or all-purpose flour

-in that order, being sure to get out most of the lumps.
+one at a time, in that order, being sure to get out most of the lumps.

 Rest, covered, for 30 minutes.